 FAQs About Child Support in San Antonio, TX

 Texas does not take unpaid child support payments lightly.
-In fact, Texas enforces and collects more child support payments than any other state.
-Failure to back child support may result in withheld earnings, withheld tax returns, suspension of driver’s license, freezing of bank accounts, and even jail time.
-Our child support enforcement page covers important tips on how to enforce payments.
+In fact, per available public data, Texas enforces and collects more child support payments than any other state.
+Failure to pay child support may result in withheld earnings, withheld tax returns, suspension of driver’s license, freezing of bank accounts, and even jail time.
+Our child support enforcement content covers important tips on how to enforce payments.

-Failure to pay child support carries some of the strictest penalties in the Family Code.
-An experienced trial attorney like Jennifer Espronceda knows how to successfully prosecute child support enforcement cases.
+Failure to pay comes with severe penalties.
+Our experienced San Antonio child support lawyer, Jennifer Espronceda, knows how to navigate and resolve enforcement cases.
 Jennifer is also skilled in dispute resolution and can help resolve these high-stakes cases through negotiation before taking the child support case to trial.

 Child support and family law should always be about what’s best for the children, but parents’ financial circumstances are important as well.
-Jennifer Espronceda can help you enforce, modify, and negotiate child support payments that work best for everyone involved.
+San Antonio child support lawyer Jennifer Espronceda can help you enforce, modify, and negotiate payments that work for everyone involved.